Flag of Liechtenstein

 The national flag of the Principality of Liechtenstein (Flagge Liechtensteins) consists of two horizontal bands, one blue and one red, charged with a gold crown in the canton.
-In use since 1764 and officially enshrined into the nation's constitution in 1921, it has been the flag of the principality since that year.
+In use since 1852 and officially enshrined into the nation's constitution in 1921, it has been the flag of the principality since that year.
 The crown was added to the flag in 1937, after the country discovered at the Summer Olympics held the previous year that their flag was identical to the Haitian civil flag.
 A design with a modified crown was adopted on 30 June 1982.

 History

 When flown vertically, the crown on the flag is rotated so that it always faces upwards.

-Liechtenstein was established as a principality of the Holy Roman Empire on 1719 and gained its complete independence from the German Confederation on 1866.
-Within this period, the colours blue and red were selected to feature on the flag, instead of the gold and red on the coat of arms that would have customarily been employed instead.
-These new livery colours were first utilized by Prince Joseph Wenzel I in 1764.
+Liechtenstein was established as a principality of the Holy Roman Empire in 1719 and gained its complete independence from the German Confederation in 1866.
+Within this period, the new livery colours of blue and red, were first utilized by Prince Joseph Wenzel I in 1764.
+In 1852, these colours were selected to be featured on the flag, instead of the gold and red from the coat of arms which were customarily employed with two horizontal bands and was used as the national flag from Liechtenstein’s creation until 1852, when the yellow was swapped out for blue.

 A new constitution for the Principality was formulated and proclaimed in October 1921.
 It made the blue and red banner the national flag by granting it "official status".
 Fifteen years later, during the 1936 Summer Olympics, the country came to the realization that its flag was identical to the flag of Haiti (Haiti took part in the Opening Ceremony but its sole athlete did not compete).
 Because of this finding, the government added the prince's crown to the canton.
 This change served two purposes – to signify Liechtenstein's position as a principality, and to distinguish its flag from Haiti's.
 This modified design was adopted on 24 June 1937.
 A design with a modified crown was adopted on 30 June 1982.